Beatrice Deer

 Beatrice Deer (born 1985) is a Canadian Inuk-Mohawk singer and actress from Quaqtaq, Nunavik, Quebec.
 She released her debut album, Just Bea, in 2005, and won a Canadian Aboriginal Music Award for Best Inuit/Cultural Album.
 In 2010, she released her self-titled album, Beatrice Deer, and later that same year, she released a Christmas album, An Arctic Christmas.
+Her album, SHIFTING, was released on 2021.

+Deer's newest album, Inuit Legend, is set to be released on April 3, 2026.

 Biography

 Deer was born in Quaqtaq, to an Inuk mother and a Mohawk father from Kahnawake.
 She is the cousin of Jaaji of the band Twin Flames.

 Beatrice Deer performs throughout the north with her band.